dutchaug/beginners-workshop/README.md

 ![Android Studio Check for updates](img/android-studio-check-for-updates.png)

-* After you have installed **Android Studio** you might need to update to the latest version (v0.5.2 was the latest end of March 2014)
+* After you have installed **Android Studio** you might need to update to the latest version (v0.6.0 was the latest half June 2014).
+Click on “Android Studio” on a Mac or in the “File” menu on Windows and Linux and select “Check for Updates…”
 * Fire up Android Studio and check that you have the latest **Tools**, **Android platform** and *Extras** installed.
 You can access the SDK manager by clicking on the SDK Manager Icon ![SDK Manager Icon](img/sdk-manager-studio.png) in the toolbar.
 Your configuration should look something like this

 ![SDK Tools](img/sdk-tools.png)